gsferreira/gsferreira.github.com/src/archive/2022/the-blind-spot-of-csharp-records-immutability/index.md

 **_Record Properties must be a Primitive, a Record or a Read-only/Immutable collection to preserve immutability._**

 Simple!
 Isn’t it?
 Not as simple as knowing where to click to Google search.
-But, simpler than fixing a bug on a Friday afternoon.
+But simpler than fixing a bug on a Friday afternoon.

 Keep an eye on mutable properties, and it will be fine.